Cosmic Slop #117: Cheering Up A Broken World

 So, let’s unlock this from the beginning.

 The name of the group is probably the worst name you could probably give a pop band.
 Vanilla?
 What does “vanilla” mean?
 Well, yeah, it’s a flavour of ice cream.
 But it’s the boring flavour.
-It’s like calling a band Ready Salted Crisps or Beige without any irony whatsoever.
+It’s like calling a band Ready Salted Crisps or Beige.
 It hardly makes you sound like the most exciting new pop act in the country.

 Then there’s the song.
 Who thought it was a good idea to base this song – their debut single that was going to introduce them to the world – on Piero Umiliani’s Mah Nà Mah Nà?
 The song is probably best known for two things; The Muppets and an advert for the French biscuits BN.
 Some genius record company executive noticed “Hey!
 That advert is popular at the moment!
 Let’s use this to launch our new girl group into orbit!”